 By its very nature as an island, Lambay has a unique ecosystem and micro-climate that remains independent of the mainland.
 Visitors and guests are quick to note the proliferation of bees and butterflies of all shapes and colours, who thrive thanks to a lack of pollution, disturbance and an abundance of flora and natural habitat.
-This micro-climate is perfect for our cask maturation hence why we have placed our whiskey casks in the once used lifeboat cottage on our western shore.
+It’s nesting time on Lambay for our famous puffins, so the north facing cliffs are alive with active squealing and nesting.

 Lambay Whiskey offer a VIP Whiskey Tour Experience for private groups.
 Please visit whiskeyisland.ie for more details and booking enquiries.
 Unfortunately due to the Cov-id 19 pandemic all tours for the season April – October are postponed but we are taking bookings for 2021!

 In the first half of the 19th century, the clergy of mainland Rush began to move parishioners from Rush to the island where they agreed with the Archbishop to look after the spiritual needs of the inhabitants.
 In 1831 the number of people living on the island was 84.
 It rose to over 100 in the 1840’s with over 40 pupils attending the national school.
 From there on the population reduced gradually.
 When Cecil Baring bought the island in 1904, the population was less than twenty which included seasonal and coastguard workers.
 Today a total of 6 persons reside here.

-Privately owned since 1904, the Baring Family are committed to protecting and maintaining this precious ecosystem not only for the flora and fauna but also as a place where sustainable living and sustainable practices are prevalent, reminding us to slow down and live in a responsible and healthy manner.
+The Baring Family are committed to protecting and maintaining this precious ecosystem not only for the flora and fauna but also as a place where sustainable living and sustainable practices are prevalent, reminding us to slow down and live in a responsible and healthy manner.

 Today Alexander Baring 7th Lord Revelstoke, is spearheading what has become known as “The Lambay Initiative”, a comprehensive effort to preserve this unique Island, ensuring that not only its coastline, flora, fauna and architecture are kept in pristine condition, but that the original culture and values transmitted from generation to generation are kept alive into a vibrant yet discreet lifestyle instantly appealing to all who are fortunate to share it.